geofflamrock/stack/README.md

     -v, --version        Prints version information
         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory -n, --name           The name of the stack to delete
+Defaults to the current directory -s, --stack          The name of the stack to delete
 ```

 ## Branch commands